apireno/graph_rag/README.md

 - Jupyter Notebook: Used for interactive code development and demonstration.
 - Python: The primary language for implementing the core logic of the graph-based RAG system.
-- SurQL: the SQL flavor of SurrealDB
+- SurrQL: the SQL flavor of SurrealDB

 ## Additional Notes